We have over 35 paid staff members who work across the county. See the location pages here for more detail about who works where.

 Gavin has worked as a fundraiser in the charity sector since 2013, holding roles at Headway Cambridgeshire and Papworth Trust.
 Prior to this he held a number of communications and marketing roles.
 He has a degree in English and Philosophy from the University of East Anglia.
 He is also a musician; having released two albums and performing in a rock ‘n’ roll band.

-Frances Roberson, (Finance and Resources Manager)
+Frances Roberson, (Finance and HR Manager)

 Fran has worked at Centre 33 since 2009 and leads a team responsible for all aspects of finance and budgets and human resources, ensuring we are compliant with current legislation.
 Previously she was a Finance Director leading a start-up company to a turnover of 1.3million and Finance Manager for a local charity.
 She carries out consultancy work for local organisations mainly based around improving Finance systems and Quality Management and has a keen interest in supporting in her local community.
 She is currently involved in supporting the setup of a community youth group.

-Fiona Morrow (Senior Project Worker)
+Fiona Morrow (Senior Project Worker - Information and Support)

 Fiona is responsible for delivering, developing and supporting the ‘Someone to Talk to’ team to provide safe and responsive services to young people that engage with our drop-In service.
 In addition to recruiting and managing volunteers who support the service she manages any PSHE or schools outreach work/requests.
 Prior to this role, Fiona managed the Information and Support service as a maternity cover and joined Centre 33 in 2014 as a volunteer.

-Chris Baines (Senior Project Worker)
+Chris Baines (Senior Project Worker and Clinical Lead)

 Chris joined Centre 33 in 2012 and is responsible for managing our schools mental health work and is also our clinical lead for the mental health service.
 He has worked as a tutor teaching psychology and counselling.
 Chris holds an MA in Psychotherapeutic counselling, MSc in Psychological Research Methods among other qualifications and has supported many volunteer counsellors to help their development into qualified, competent therapists.